JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Discussion_on_the_Progress_of_the_Revelation.md

 If we understand the significance of what is taking place, we need to analyse the wisdom of the different schools of thought.
 The conservative approach is slow, you do not see instant results but the growth is qualitative rather than quantitative.
 UB 195:9.4 of _The URANTIA Book_ states:

 > “_Religion does need new leaders, spiritual men and women who will dare to depend solely on Jesus and his incomparable teachings.
 If Christianity persists in neglecting its spiritual mission while it continues to busy itself with social and material problems, the spiritual renaissance must await the coming of these new teachers of Jesus' religion who will be exclusively devoted to the spiritual regeneration of men.
-And then will these spirit-born souls quickly supply the leadership and inspiration requisite for the social, moral, economic, and political reorganization of the world._” [UB 195:9.4](/en/The_Urantia_Book/195#p9_4)
+And then will these spirit-born souls quickly supply the leadership and inspiration requisite for the social, moral, economic, and political reorganization of the world._” <a id="a58_593"></a>[UB 195:9.4](/en/The_Urantia_Book/195#p9_4)

 The slow, qualitative growth and maturing of individuals does not happen overnight.
 If the devotion to the teachings of _The URANTIA Book_ is instrumental in developing new spiritual leaders, as I believe it is, then it takes time; it take years of study and commitment to understand the book fully, not to mention the attempting to live and degree of success in living the teachings in our daily lives.
 True leadership requires maturity and maturity requires growth and sincerity.
 An early mandate handed down by the revelators was that: "_The URANTIA Book_ is being given to those who are ready for it long before its worldwide mission.
 In the meantime thousands of study groups must be brought into existence.
 Thus will the book be in readiness to comfort and enlighten the peoples of the world when the battle for man's liberty is finally won and the world is once more made safe for the religion of Jesus and the freedom of mankind."